12 min to complete

 Wait a few seconds and make sure the cluster is up and running:

 docker exec -it some-scylla nodetool status

 Next, if you don’t already have it set up, install boto3 python library which also contains drivers for DynamoDB:

 sudo pip install --upgrade boto3

-In the three scripts create.py read.py and write.py change the value for “endpoint_url” to the IP address of the node.
+In the three scripts create.py read.py and write.py, change the value for “endpoint_url” to the node’s IP address.

 Create a Table

 We’ll use the create.py script to create a table in our newly created cluster, using Alternator.